BryanMwangi/pine/README.md

 We aim to bring Pine to the same level as other popular frameworks.
 Some of the features we plan to add in the future include:

-- File upload support out of the box
 - Session support and pooling
 - Caching support
 - More middlewares out of the box such as CSRF, Rate Limiting, etc.